npm/npm/doc/misc/npm-developers.md

 **This is important.**

-If you can not install it locally, you'll have problems trying to publish it.
-Or, worse yet, you'll be able to publish it, but you'll be publishing a broken or pointless package.
+If you can not install it locally, you’ll have problems trying to publish it.
+Or, worse yet, you’ll be able to publish it, but you’ll be publishing a broken or pointless package.
-So don't do that.
+So don’t do that.

 In the root of your package, do this:

     npm install . -g

-That'll show you that it's working.
-If you'd rather just create a symlink package that points to your working directory, then do this:
+That’ll show you that it’s working.
+If you’d rather just create a symlink package that points to your working directory, then do this:

     npm link

-Use `npm ls -g` to see if it's there.
+Use `npm ls -g` to see if it’s there.

 To test a local install, go into some other folder, and then do: